scorpion2211/test/README.md

 ## Development server

-Run `ng serve` for a dev server.
+- Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-## Build

-- Run `npm run build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-- Run `npm run build:prod` to build the project for production.
-The build artifacts will be stored in the `dist/` directory.
+- A button is added in the lower left corner with options to empty and load the list

 ## Commits